jduffield65/coppafish/docs/pipeline/extract.md

 is because the sum of the difference of hanning kernel is 0 so its effect on a background region with a uniform non-zero value is to set it to 0.

-Looking at the spots, we see that the convolution helps isolate the spots from the background and separate spots which are close together.
+Looking at the spots, we see that the convolution helps isolate them from the background and separate spots which are close together.
 There is also a very dark (negative) region surrounding the spots.
 It is a feature of convolution with the difference of hanning kernel that it produces a negative annulus about spots.
-This is because, the result of

 ??? note "Why negative annulus is expected"